Zeraye/zeraye/README.md

 if u have dignity use:

-- not chromium-based browsers (e.g. firefox)
+- not chromium-based browsers (e.g. firefox, safari, tor)
 - duckduckgo/startpage
 - not gmail (e.g. protonmail)